magento/merchdocs/src/shipping/shipping-label-create.md

 After you configure the shipping label information and submit an order, Magento connects to the shipping carrier system, submits an order, and receives a shipping label and a tracking number.
 If a shipping label for this shipment already exists in the system, it is replaced with a new one.
 However, existing tracking numbers are not replaced.
 Any new tracking number is added to the existing one.

-## Step 1: Contact Your Shipping Carriers
+## Step 1: Contact your shipping carriers

 Before you begin, make sure that your shipping accounts are set up to process labels.
 Some carriers might charge an additional fee to add shipping labels to your account.